 Your staff will meet these Safe Holding Learning Outcomes-

-- Use appropriate Prompting, Escorting and Holding Skills with older clients who present with violent behaviour.
+- Use Prompting, Guiding, Escorting and Holding Skills with older clients who present with distressed or violent behaviour.

 - Understand the Duty of Care requirements regarding Restraint and Protection for Older People in Care.

 - Understand staff rights and the limitations of those rights to use force for Restraint and Protection